Ready to have some fun? Here’s a list of free and inexpensive things for kids to do during summer break of 2022.

 There are great parks all over the Triangle, but Durham Central Park deserves special mention.
 It includes a fun, interactive playground with a boulder climb, a skate park, performance space and a number of gardens.
 One unique feature is Seeds’ Garden of Eatin’, a public edible garden where you can harvest rosemary, thyme, basil and more.

 Duke Homestead is always free to visit.
 It’s also free to visit Stagville State Historic Site, which is dedicated to teaching about the African-American people who were enslaved here.
 Also free to visit is Bennett Place, the site of the largest troop surrender in the Civil War.
 The grounds of these sites are open to visit, but the buildings might not be.

-Check out list of Triangle farmer’s markets; shopping for produce can be part of a fun family cooking project.
+Check out list of Triangle farmers’ markets; shopping for produce can be part of a fun family cooking project.
+There are often special activities at farmers’ markets, including kids’ activities, live music, and chef demos.

 Fly a kite